tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 As more evidence to how reading might influence ordered thought, consider the many studies about meditation's benefits on the mind.
 If meditation can influence a different state of mind (a different order of consciousness), then why not reading?
 Alice Walker writes:

 > One of the most interesting studies in the last few years, carried out at Yale University, found that mindfulness meditation decreases activity in the default mode network (DMN), the brain network responsible for mind-wandering and self-referential thoughts &mdash; a.k.a., "monkey mind."
 The DMN is "on" or active when we’re not thinking about anything in particular, when our minds are just wandering from thought to thought.
 Since mind-wandering is typically associated with being less happy, ruminating, and worrying about the past and future, it’s the goal for many people to dial it down.
 Several studies have shown that meditation, through its quieting effect on the DMN, appears to do just this.
 And even when the mind does start to wander, because of the new connections that form, meditators are better at snapping back out of it.
-[7 Ways Meditation Can Actually Change The Brain](https://www.forbes.com/sites/alicegwalton/2015/02/09/7-ways-meditation-can-actually-change-the-brain/), Forbes)
+[7 Ways Meditation Can Actually Change The Brain](https://www.forbes.com/sites/alicegwalton/2015/02/09/7-ways-meditation-can-actually-change-the-brain/))

 With meditation, the goal is usually to reduce your mind of conscious thought.
 I'm not an active meditater, but a few years ago I did go through a phase using the *Calm* app to meditate every morning on my way to work for about six months.
 Each meditation usually follows the same pattern: focus on your breath, in and out.
 Think of nothing else but your patterns of breathing.
 Then notice every little sensation in your physical body (this takes your mind away from that DMN mode).